 Dr. Masson received a BA with First Class Honors in Physics, and a PhD in Astrophysics from Cambridge University.
 He worked at CalTech and the Smithsonian Astrophysical Observatory (SAO).
 He specialized in building radio telescopes to study star formation, and was involved in several projects in California and Hawaii, including the SAO Submillimeter Array atop Mauna Kea, where he was the Technical Lead.

 In 1996, Dr. Masson left SAO to work for Renaissance Technologies, Inc., a hedge fund manager on Long Island, NY, where he became co-Head of Research.
 He retired from Renaissance and moved back to Lexington, Massachusetts in 2009.

-Dr. Masson serves on the Advisory Board of the SAO, the Leadership Council of Oxfam America, and the Northeast Advisory Board of Bessemer Trust and is a director of the Munroe Center for the Arts in Lexington, MA.
+Dr. Masson serves on the Leadership Council of Oxfam America and the Northeast Advisory Board of Bessemer Trust and is a director of the Munroe Center for the Arts in Lexington, MA.
 He and his wife, Leslie, have two grown children.